 - lead healthy, active lives.

 At Moorgate, PE is delivered as a stand alone subject and is primarily taken from the Primary PE Planning scheme.
+To find out more, please click on the picture link to the right.

 Religious Education (RE)

-RE is a statutory subject of the school curriculum of maintained schools and therefore religious education shall be provided for all registered pupils.
+of the school curriculum of maintained schools and therefore religious education shall be provided for all registered pupils.
 Parents have the right to withdraw their child from religious education lessons.

 Religious education actively promotes the values of truth, justice, respect for all and care of the environment.
 It places specific emphasis on: